Dandelion (2014 film): Ticket sales

-Professional feedback
+Critical response

 In general, the film received a lot of praise, especially from teenagers, in which many people gave praise to the soundtrack.
 However, a part of the audience still does not appreciate the quality of the film and wait for something new, more attractive in the director Quang Huy in the following.

 After the film was released, some viewers commented that the film portrays a different, even misleading image of WanBi Tuấn Anh.
-Lý Minh Tùng, manager and writer of the autobiography tells about WanBi, also claims that the director "didn't devote all of his" love "to WanBi as promised as he embarked on the adaptation of WanBi's autobiography " He said that "The explanation" just inspired "or declared" Dandelion is not the film about WanBi Tuấn Anh", in my opinion is very intelligent excuse of director Quang Huy, but lack responsible, disrespectful WanBi. " In the introductory line and on the film poster showed the film was adapted from the autobiography, character Đình Phong is "copied" to 80% of the real details from the life of WanBi so can not say only film inspired.
-The film has a lot of fictitious insults on the decreased people, as his father used to eat and have the "statement" about the dog meat on the bed, or to have an attitude of insolence with his elder, begging kindness and compassion of the audience, colleagues in the music themselves organized to raise money for medical treatment, different from the original image WanBi.
-Tùng said that from the beginning, he has united with the director can create characters, episodes, but must respect all the details related to character Đình Phong and his family.
-Finally, he said that the director had to apologize officially for the fictitious influence on WanBi's image.
-However, with "the audience," Tùng said that this is an emotional film and have many pluses.
-He also praised the cast of the film.
+Lý Minh Tùng, WanBi's manager as well as author of the autobiography tells about WanBi, also claims that the director "didn't devote all of his "love" to WanBi as he promised when he embarked on the adaptation of WanBi's autobiography".
+Tùng said that "The explanation "The movie is just inspired from WanBi" or when he declared "Dandelion is not the film about WanBi Tuấn Anh", in my opinion is a very intelligent excuse of director Quang Huy, but lack of responsibility and respect towards WanBi."
+In the introduction line and on the movie poster showed the film was adapted from the autobiography, the character Đình Phong was "copied" by the director to 80% of the real details from WanBi's life, so it cannot be said that the film was only inspired by WanBi.
+The film has many fictitious details that offend the late singer and his late father, like Đình Phong's father eats and has a "declaration" about dog meat right on his hospital bed, or Đình Phong has an insolent attitude towards his seniors, begs kindness and compassion of the audience and colleagues to raise money for his medical treatment, which is completely different from the original version.
+Tùng said that from the beginning, he has agreed with the director that the characters or episodes could be creative, but he must respect all the details related to character Đình Phong and his family.
+Finally, he said that the director must officially apologize for the fictions that affected WanBi's image.
+However, as "an audience", Tùng said that this is an emotional movie with many plus points.
+He also praised the film's cast.

-In response to these responses, Sơn Tùng M-TP said, "I accept, because I also have fans, so I understand how fans feel for their idol.
-From the true story of their idol, people have the right to hope, like the character that will be like WanBi, with a smile like WanBi, and physique, spirit ... are like Wanbi.
-When I heard those words, I told Quang Huy that I accepted, and Huy also told me to accept, because I can't be WanBi.
+In response to these responses, Sơn Tùng M-TP said, "I accept that, because I also have fans, so I understand how fans feel for their idol.
+From the true story of their idol, people have the rights to hope, like the character that will be like WanBi, with a smile like WanBi, and physique, spirit, etc. are like Wanbi.
+When I heard those words, I told Quang Huy that I accepted them, and Huy also told me to accept them, because I'm not WanBi.